ricardodpcosta/ScholarPy/README.md

 # ScholarPy

-**Extract, analyse, and visualise research insights from scholarly profiles with web scraping and data mining in Python.**
+**A Python toolkit for collecting, analysing, and visualising research insights from public scholarly CVs with web scraping and data mining.**

 ---